haoyehaoye/website/docs/concepts/storage/persistent-volumes.md

 ### Binding

-A user creates, or has already created in the case of dynamic provisioning, a `PersistentVolumeClaim` with a specific amount of storage requested and with certain access modes.
-A control loop in the master watches for new PVCs, finds a matching PV (if possible), and binds them together.
-If a PV was dynamically provisioned for a new PVC, the loop will always bind that PV to the PVC.
+A user creates, or has already created in the case of dynamic provisioning, a `PersistentVolumeClaim` with a specific amount of storage requested and with certain access modes. <span style="color:red"> A control loop in the master watches for new PVCs, finds a matching PV (if possible), and binds them together. </span> If a PV was dynamically provisioned for a new PVC, the loop will always bind that PV to the PVC.
 Otherwise, the user will always get at least what they asked for, but the volume may be in excess of what was requested.
 Once bound, `PersistentVolumeClaim` binds are exclusive, regardless of how they were bound.
 A PVC to PV binding is a one-to-one mapping.

 Claims will remain unbound indefinitely if a matching volume does not exist.
 Claims will be bound as matching volumes become available.
 For example, a cluster provisioned with many 50Gi PVs would not match a PVC requesting 100Gi.
 The PVC can be bound when a 100Gi PV is added to the cluster.

 ### Using

-Pods use claims as volumes.
-The cluster inspects the claim to find the bound volume and mounts that volume for a pod.
+<span style="color:red"> Pods use claims as volumes. </span> The cluster inspects the claim to find the bound volume and mounts that volume for a pod.
 For volumes which support multiple access modes, the user specifies which mode desired when using their claim as a volume in a pod.

 Once a user has a claim and that claim is bound, the bound PV belongs to the user for as long as they need it.
 Users schedule Pods and access their claimed PVs by including a persistentVolumeClaim in their Pod's volumes block.
 [See below for syntax details](#claims-as-volumes).

 ### Persistent Volume Claim Protection
 {% assign for_k8s_version="v1.9" %}{% include feature-state-alpha.md %}
-The purpose of the PVC protection is to ensure that PVCs in active use by a pod are not removed from the system as this may result in data loss.
+<span style="color:red"> The purpose of the PVC protection is to ensure that PVCs in active use by a pod are not removed from the system as this may result in data loss. </span>

 Note: PVC is in active use by a pod when the the pod status is `Pending` and the pod is assigned to a node or the pod status is `Running`.